Jangveersoothe/Edutip-PBL/README.md

 # Edutip-PBL
-I along with my team of 3 members have developed this website using java html
+I along with my team of 3 members have developed this website using javascript html